DHTMLX/docs-spreadsheet/docs/loading_data.md

 {{note Please note that the import feature won't work in the Internet Explorer browser.}}

 DHTMLX Spreadsheet uses the WebAssembly-based library [Excel2Json](https://github.com/dhtmlx/excel2json) for import of data from Excel.
-So, to enable the possibility to load data from Excel into SpreadSheet, you need to:
+So, to enable the possibility to load data from Excel into Spreadsheet, you need to:

 - install the **Excel2Json** library
 - specify the [](api/spreadsheet_importmodulepath_config.md) option in the Spreadsheet configuration and set the path to the **worker.js** file in one of the two ways: